goesbyabhi/qbuild/README.md

 - This will output whatever you want.

 ## Motivation
 - Its a hassle to type that big g++ commands again and again.
-CMake and Make are cool and I wanted to make something like that.
+CMake and Make are cool and I wanted to make something like that but extremely minimal lol